-Author Dr Sarah Jones, Public Health Wales
+Author Dr Sarah Jones, THINK Co-Director from Public Health Wales

 The COVID-19 pandemic has been the greatest threat to health and health services since at least the emergence of HIV in the 1980s, but arguably for longer.
 Recovering from it is a significant challenge on an individual and population health level, as well as for health services.

 Even before COVID-19 emerged, there was strong evidence that a reduction in the default speed limit, from 30mph to 20mph, in “urban” areas, could have significant benefits for public health (Jones and Brunt, 2017).
 Post-COVID-19, 20mph has even greater potential to benefit public health.
 It could well be the most significant public health intervention in the UK since the indoor smoking bans of 2006-7 and, with time, could even surpass the gains that these have achieved.

 In September 2023, it is intended that the default speed limit in Wales will be reduced to 20mph.
 This is likely to make a significant contribution to the COVID-19 health and health services recovery, but also to tackling the incalculable harms associated with motor vehicle transport, to addressing the climate emergency and to narrowing inequalities.

 This article outlines the link between 20mph and the COVID-19 recovery.

 Transport and travel are fundamental for societal development and evolution.
 Roads have been used, with harms and benefits, for over 12,000 years, but the harms have increased significantly in the past 100 years, as cars have become more affordable and available to more people.